OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 Direct Download from OSF#

-The data is hosted on OSF.
 We provide the possibility to download four sub-corpora with eye movement recordings from paragraph reading, one for each of the following reading regimes:

-OneStop Ordinary Reading - download this data if you are interested in a general purpose eye tracking dataset
+OneStop Ordinary Reading - download this data if you are interested in a general-purpose eye tracking dataset.

-and two versions of the full dataset:
+Two versions of the complete dataset:

 OneStop - paragraph reading for the entire dataset.

-OneStop - Full - complete trials for the entire dataset, divided into title, question preview, paragraph, question, answers, QA (question + answers) and feedback.
+OneStop Full - complete trials for the entire dataset, divided into title, question preview, paragraph, question, answers, QA (question + answers) and feedback.

-In addition, we release metadata files which include the participant questionnaire and experiment summary statistics.
+OneStop Metadata includes the participant questionnaire and experiment summary statistics.

 Python Script#